A computer as a home media center

 HandleLidSwitchExternalPower=ignore

-' > /etc/systemd/logind.conf.d/99-disable-suspend.conf;
+' > /etc/systemd/logind.conf.d/99-disable-suspend.conf

 If you want to disable suspend and hibernation completely, you should also add the following lines